timm/luamine/README.md

 Why does the data modeling  approach dominate?
 I think because there is more simpler theory there and hence more that can be taught about that kind of reasoning.

-So how to Tget more people more excited about algorithmic modeling?
-Well, suppose we had a compelling theory that can be readily taught and quickly learnt?
+To get more people more excited about algorithmic modeling, we need a compelling framework that can be readily taught and quickly learnt.
-Sadly, that compelling theory is not apparent.
-(XXX: need notes here about things like PAC   and why it confused folks).
+Sadly, that compelling framework is somewhat absent from data science education.

-the way many people study data science, is that the algorithmic modeling approach is present as set of algorithms with minimal connection between them (Naive Bayes, C4.5, feature selection, etc).
-I think that can be fixed since if you look inside these tools, then there is much commonality that can be learned and exploited for real world applications.
+The way most people are taught  algorithmic modeling in  data science, is as set of algorithms with minimal connection between them (Naive Bayes, C4.5, feature selection, etc).
+It took me decades to recover from that kind of teaching and to learn the   commonality  in these algorithmic models that can be exploited for real world applications.

 For example,  consider the wonderful world of _data carving_...